Constraints on Global Symmetry Breaking in Quantum Gravity from Cosmic Birefringence Measurements

 \secskip \emph{Conclusions and Implications.---} We have derived a bound on the magnitude of global symmetry breaking by gravity, motivated by a recent detection of cosmic birefringence in Planck legacy data.
 The observational status of this detection is currently at the $2.4\sigma$ level, however, a similar analysis can be performed with other existing CMB data sets~\cite{Choi:2020ccd,Ade:2014afa,Ade:2014gua,Benson:2014qhw}, which may significantly strengthen this claim.
 In this letter, we have shown how such a measurement can be used to provide insight into the breaking of global symmetries by gravity.
 To do this, we have presumed that this measurement is explained by a very light pseudoscalar field coupled to electromagnetism.
 This is supported by the original description of the phenomenon in terms of light scalar fields in cosmology, as well as the prevalence of pseudo-Goldstone bosons in many theories beyond the Standard Model.

 If confirmed, this bound would have clear implications not only for the construction of quantum gravity theories, but also for the viability of many particle physics models.
 In terms of quantum gravity, a bound of this type would shape the vacuum structure of any proposed theory, including the action of any non-perturbative instantons breaking global symmetries -- such as microscopic black holes, wormholes or string instantons.
 To put this in context, the action of an axionic wormhole is $S_{\mathrm{QG}} \simeq M_{\rm Pl}/f$~\cite{Giddings:1987cg}.
 Taken at face value, our bound would therefore disfavour quantum gravity scenarios with wormholes that have $f > M_{\rm Pl}/250$.
 Similarly, in string theory there are a variety of instantons breaking global symmetries~\cite{Svrcek:2006yi}, which typically have actions $S_\mathrm{QG} \lesssim 300$~\cite{Svrcek:2006hf}.
 A bound of the type derived above would then disfavour string theory realisations where all instantons have $S_{\rm QG} < 210$.
-Regarding particle phenomenology, one would be able to show, for example, that the Peccei-Quinn solution to the Strong CP problem will not be spoiled by gravitational effects~\cite{Alvey:2020nyh}.
-This is simply because additional symmetry breaking contributions will be many orders of magnitude smaller than those induced by QCD instantons.